 To get to the work area, employees build an access road using an excavator and a harvesting head attachment.

-Once there, the excavator continues removes trees and stacks them.
+Once there, the excavator continues removing trees and stacks them.
 It also extracts tree stumps using a bucket and thumb in tandem.

 “The dangle head hangs and swings from the excavator’s quick coupler,” Jack says.
 “It’s paired with a bucket-thumb combo, which allows us to fell and buck the wood on-site.”